ujjwalpandeyjava/HelpDocs/React.md

     node_modules folder for unrelated reasons, but it may break at any time.

-    babel-preset-react-app is part of the create-react-app project, which is not maintianed anymore.
+    babel-preset-react-app is part of the create-react-app project, which is not maintained anymore.
 It is thus unlikely that this bug will ever be fixed.
 Add "@babel/plugin-proposal-private-property-in-object" to
     your devDependencies to work around this error.
 This will make this message go away.

 ### Solution

-	npm install --save-dev @babel/plugin-proposal-private-property-in-object
+> npm install --save-dev @babel/plugin-proposal-private-property-in-object

 ## 2. How to change port of react app

     1. In "package.json" file

     "scripts": {
       from -> "start": "react-scripts start", // default 3000
       to ->  "start": "PORT=3006 react-scripts start", // set to 3006
     }

     2. In `src/index.js`:

     From -> ReactDOM.render(<App />, document.getElementById('root'));
     To ->  ReactDOM.render(<App />, document.getElementById('root'), 3006);

     3. Define `.env` file:  This keeps the port config separate